-Loyola University Medical Center clinical neuropsychologist Christopher Randolph, PhD, is a co-author of the paper.
+Christopher Randolph, PhD, Loyola University Chicago Stritch School of Medicine professor in the Department of Neurology, is a co-author of the paper.
 First author is Stella Karantzoulis, PhD, of New York University School of Medicine.

 But so far there is only limited evidence to support this CTE theory, Karantzoulis and Randolph write.
 These are among the limitations of the evidence: